spxak1/weywot/Pop_OS_Dual_Boot.md

 ### 3.1 Install Pop!_OS first, Windows second (easiest and recommended)

+See my video here: https://www.youtube.com/watch?v=Fw3fQQmlXEs

 If you're installing on a fresh drive, installing Pop!_OS first is the easiest option.
 Follow these steps to get a **dual boot menu**.

 1. Install Pop!_OS as per normal.
 You can partition the drive before installation and do a custom installation.
 This will have the space for Windows alocated at this point and you do not need to move and resize partitions after.
 But you may end up without a recovery partition.
 Practice, see what workds for you.
 2. If you installed the default way, **do not reboot**.
 3. Start ```gparted``` and resize/move as required to make space for Windows.
 The Windows installer will have to find empty space to install to.
+You can format that space to NTFS or leave it unformatted.
+If formatted, you get the benefit of Windows **not**creating the smaller partitions and as such you can then adjust space between Pop and Windows.
+If you don't format, Windows will create two more smaller partitions which are impossible to move and as such you cannot adjust the space afterwards.
+See the video with formatting [here](https://www.youtube.com/watch?v=Fw3fQQmlXEs) and without formatting [here](https://www.youtube.com/watch?v=Fw3fQQmlXEs).
 4. Start the Windows installation, and select the empty space to install to.
 Windows will **by default** install its EFI folder in the pre-existing EFI partition that Pop!_OS uses.
 This means that all EFI files will now be in the same place as required for systemd-boot to show Windwos in the **menu**.
 5. Uppon reboot (Windows requires several) you will need to manually select Windows.
 Either fire up the menu and make Windows default (see introduction), or hold **w** on every reboot, or make Windows the default in your bios at this stage.
 6. If you already have Pop!_OS as your only OS and want to install Windows, you will need to **boot from USB** and start at **step 3** above.